OPINION EXCHANGE | Italy takes 'calculated risk' in restarting its economy

 It is in this menacing context that the European Union may soon have a crucial judgment to make.
 Along with the leaders of eight other countries, including France, Spain and Portugal, Conte has called for a new common E.U. debt instrument to raise funds to assist recovery.
 Germany and the Netherlands have resisted this idea, pointing to existing options such as the European stability mechanism, which allows for countries in difficulty to receive guaranteed loans.

 At root, this is a debate about how much Europe’s stronger economies should share risk with weaker members of the eurozone, in the context of an unforeseen public health emergency.
 How it plays out could have significant political consequences.
-Recent polls have indicated that Italian Euroscepticism is on the rise: the country felt let down by a lack of solidarity in the early weeks of the crisis, as E.U. capitals failed to respond to urgent requests to send personal protective equipment, such as face masks.
+Recent polls have indicated that Italian Euroscepticism is on the rise.
 Waiting in the wings, Matteo Salvini, the leader of the right-wing League party, would hope to profit from any economic meltdown.
 As Italy unlocks, it is in the E.U.’s interests to ensure that does not happen.

 FROM AN EDITORIAL IN THE GUARDIAN